dave-loves-a-rave/cps_bot/README.md

 Uses SNMP to pull the active CPS numbers (per protocol) for each zone on the firewall

 This script will poll OID .1.3.6.1.4.1.25461.2.1.2.3.10 and parse the output for each zone configured on the target firewall.
-This script only supports SNMP 2c.
+This script only supports SNMP version 3.

 # Preparation